userfront/guide/all/docs/js.md

 # Setup

-The core library must always be initialized with a project or tenant ID.
+The core library must always be initialized with an account or tenant ID.

 ## init (tenantId)

-Initializes the Userfront core library with your project or tenant ID.
+Initializes the Userfront core library with your account or tenant ID.

 ```js
 import Userfront from "@userfront/core";